TEN-framework/TEN-Agent/README.md

 ### Finish and verify

 #### TEN Agent
-Open up [localhost:3000]( http://localhost:3000 ) in browser to play and test the TEN Agent.
+Open up [localhost:3000]( http://localhost:3000 ) in browser to play the TEN Agent.

+#### TEN Agent with OpenAI Realtime API
+Open up [localhost:3002]( http://localhost:3002 ) in browser to play the TEN Agent with OpenAI Realtime API.

 #### TEN Graph Designer